 Steve has served in a number of volunteer leadership positions in state and national associations, including as chair of the National Association of Boards of Examiners of Long Term Care Administrators.
 He has been a fellow at ACHCA for a number of years.

-Sean Kelly joined Kendal in 2008 and took on his current role in 2016.
+In 2008, Sean Kelly joined The Kendal Corporation and became CEO in 2016.
 Prior to 2016, while at Kendal, Sean was responsible for fostering a culture of continuous improvement through leading and managing new opportunities for growth and evolution for Kendal.
 Sean has been a frequent speaker on many topics, including senior housing development; emerging trends; organizational management; leadership; and affiliation, merger and acquisition processes.

 Sean came to Kendal after 10+ years working with a development, finance, marketing and operations consultant to senior housing and service providers throughout the United States, where he served as principal.

 Sean graduated from Ursinus College in Collegeville, Pennsylvania, in 1992 with a bachelor’s degree in international relations, and in 2014 he completed an advanced management program at The Wharton School of the University of Pennsylvania in Philadelphia.

 Dana BradleyVision Centre: Leadership Development for Aging Services – Member | Dean of the Erickson School of Aging Studies at University of Maryland, Baltimore Campus

 Dana Burr Bradley is dean of the Erickson School of Aging Studies.
 Most recently, she has worked in close collaboration with the World Health Organization on strategies to make communities both age-friendly and great places to retire.
 Before coming to UMBC, she was affiliated with Western Kentucky University, Duke University, and UNC Charlotte, where she directed transformative and strategic change initiatives for nonprofit organizations focusing on leadership and policy challenges in an aging society.